rmeulen/go-fileserver/README.md

 |PORT     |`8080` |Port the fileserver is listening on         |
 |FILE_ROOT|`./` |File root of the fileserver on the machine  |

+The configuration is now managed using the Viper framework.
+Viper reads the environment variables and provides default values if they are not set.

 ## Usage: Application
 You can run the application as-is.
 No flags or parameters are required.
 ```